Ivanho92/website-elisegrimm/src/pages/en/appointment.md

 I am available on [0488/34.33.10](tel:0488343310) (Call/SMS/Whatsapp) or by email at [psychologue.elisegrimm@gmail.com](mailto:psychologue.elisegrimm@gmail.com).
 Please leave me a message indicating the <b>location</b> (Evere, Chaumont-Gistoux or online) where you would like to have a consultation, your <b>preferred availability</b>, and a few words about <b>how I can help you</b>.

 Do not hesitate to contact me if you have any questions.
-I will get back to you as soon sa possible.
+I will get back to you as soon as possible.